SlitSpectroscopyBuddies/ASSET/paper/paper.md

 for faint object observations that may otherwise be challenging with integral field spectroscopy.
 Many instruments have been developed in that regard.
-For example, the SPHERE-IRDIS instrument [@Beuzit:2019], with its near-infrared long-slit spectroscopy mode [@Dohlen:2008] covering J, H, and K bands (1 to 2.5 microns) with a resolution R=350, allows for detection and characterization of high contrast Dwarfs companions [@Hinkley:2015; @Cheetham:2018; @Mesa:2020] at small angular separation (0.5'').
+For example, the SPHERE-IRDIS instrument [@Beuzit:2019], with its near-infrared long-slit spectroscopy mode [@Dohlen:2008] allows for detection and characterization of high contrast Dwarfs companions [@Hinkley:2015; @Cheetham:2018; @Mesa:2020] at small angular separation (0.5'').
 The James Web Space Telescope (JWST) contains two instruments equipped with slit mode : the
-NIRSpec (near-infrared) [@Jakobsen:2022; @Boker:2023], covering a wide range of 0.6 to 5.3 microns with low and high resolution, allowing for the characterization of faint solar system small bodies [@Denneulin:2023; @Thomas:2025; @GuilbertLepoutre:2025]  and faint stars or galaxies,  and MIRI (mid-infrared) [@Wright:2023; @Kendrew:2015], covering a wavelength range of 5 to 14 microns, allows for the characterization of solar system objects [@Muller:2023] or, combined with a coronograph, the detection and characterization of exoplanets [@Danielski:2018; @Henning:2024].
+NIRSpec (near-infrared) [@Jakobsen:2022; @Boker:2023],  allowing for the characterization of faint solar system small bodies [@Denneulin:2023; @Thomas:2025; @GuilbertLepoutre:2025]  and faint stars or galaxies,  and MIRI (mid-infrared) [@Wright:2023; @Kendrew:2015], allows for the characterization of solar system objects [@Muller:2023] or, combined with a coronograph, the detection and characterization of exoplanets [@Danielski:2018; @Henning:2024].
 The future ELT instrument METIS should be equipped with a long-slit as well, allowing for the observation potential earth-like planet at very low separation [@Maire:2021].

-To exploit the full potential of slit spectroscopy data, it is essential to develop advanced spectral extraction methods.
-Precise calibration of the spatio-spectral coordinates on the detector is crucial to map the spatial and spectral dimensions accurately.
-Additionally, accounting for the instrument's point spread function (PSF) is necessary to ensure reliable extraction of spectral feature.
-In many cases, robust background subtraction is also essential to eliminate unwanted contributions from other sources in the field of view, scattered light and detector artifacts such as bad-pixels or cosmic rays.

-[`ASSET`](https://github.com/SlitSpectroscopyBuddies/ASSET) offers a flexible and thorough approach to address these challenges.
-This Julia package aims at providing a generic estimation framework based on the maximum a posteriori likelihood criterion.
-Different structures of parametric and non-parametric PSF are already proposed and can be refined via an alternate estimation scheme with the spectrum.
+Slit spectroscopy data consists of two dimensional maps of intensities with one spatial and one spectral axes.
+The most classical way to extract spectrum from these data, is to integrate the photons in a window of a given height, for each wavelength along the spectral axis.
+It is suboptimal as it accounts neither for the point spread function (PSF) profile and its chromatic magnification, nor for the noise statistics.
+Moreover, it can integrate background and artifacts (bad pixels, cosmic ray) that can pollute the spectral extraction.
+Account for all these issues is important to exploit the full potential of slit spectroscopy data.
+The Inverse problems framework offer such a possibility and is widely used in astrophysics [@Michalewicz:2023; @Berdeu:2024].
+A slit spectral extraction method based on such an approach was developed in [@The:2023] and adapted in [@Denneulin:2023].
+The goal of  [`ASSET`](https://github.com/SlitSpectroscopyBuddies/ASSET) is to generalize this method to be fully adaptable to any slit spectroscopy instrument.
+It is fully implemented in Julia and yields an optimal auto-calibrated spectral extraction method based on the maximum a posteriori of likelihood.
+The data are model using different structures of parametric or non-parametric PSF, some are already implemented, which can be auto-calibrated via an alternate estimation scheme with the spectrum.
 With the same versatility, a custom background model can be defined, fitted and subtracted in the estimation scheme.
 Finally, the package includes several regularization structures via the use of [`InverseProblem`](https://github.com/SJJThe/InverseProblem).

-The [`ASSET`](https://github.com/SlitSpectroscopyBuddies/ASSET) package is a full Julia implemented solution to extract spectrum from slit spectroscopy data.
-It yields an optimal extraction method (in the sense of the maximum of likelihood).
-It can be applied on any calibrated slit spectroscopy data regardless of the instrument used for the acquisition.
-It is designed to generalize the methods presented in [@The:2023] and [@Denneulin:2023] and to be fully adaptable to any slit spectroscopy instrument.

 # Estimation Framework

-Slit spectroscopy acquisitions are two-dimensional data, consisting of one spatial and one spectral dimension.
-The most classical way to extract spectrum from spectroscopic data is the aperture extraction.
-In the context of slit data, it consists in integrating the photons, for each wavelength value in the spectral dimension, in a window of a given height.
-This method is suboptimal as it does not take into account the full width at half maximum (FWHM) of the instruments point spread function (PSF) or the noise statistic.
-Moreover, it can integrate artifacts (bad pixels, cosmic ray) that can pollute the spectral extraction.

-Inverse problems framework is widely used in astrophysics to tackle these issues, such as @Michalewicz:2023 and @Berdeu:2024.

-The method used in the [`ASSET`](https://github.com/SlitSpectroscopyBuddies/ASSET) package was proposed by @The:2023 for the ESO/VLT SPHERE LSS, then adapted in @Denneulin:2023 for the JWST/NIRSpec FS.
-It requires the knowledge of the following maps as inputs:
+The method used in the [`ASSET`](https://github.com/SlitSpectroscopyBuddies/ASSET) package requires the knowledge of the following maps as inputs:

-- the L data maps $(d_\ell)_{\ell \in {1:L}}$
+- data maps $(d_\ell)_{\ell \in {1:L}}$, where $L$ is the amount of dithers/acquisitions/frames;
-- the L weights maps $w_\ell$, which each element can be computed as the inverse variance of the pixel, forming the matrix $W_{\ell}= \Sigma_{\ell}^{-2}$.
-We assume that a defective pixel or artifacts have an infinite variance, i.e. a zero entry in $W_{\ell}$.
+- weights maps $w_\ell$, which each element can be computed as the inverse variance of the pixel, forming the matrix $W_{\ell}= \Sigma_{\ell}^{-2}$.
+We assume that a defective pixel or artifacts have an infinite variance, i.e. a zero entry in $W_{\ell}$;
-- the L spatial distribution maps $X_\ell$ where $0$ should correspond to the center of the studied object. #TODO: implement it, it should not be too long even if it seems a big deal
+- spatial coordinate maps $X_\ell$ where $0$ should correspond to the center of the studied object;
-- the L spectral distribution maps $\Lambda_\ell$.
+- spectral coordinate maps $\Lambda_\ell$.

-Such maps must be stored in a `CalibratedData` structure using the constructor `CalibratedData(d, w, ρ_map, λ_map)`.
+Such maps must be stored in a `CalibratedData` structure using the constructor `CalibratedData(d, w, X, Λ)`.

 The outputs of the `extract_spectrum!` method are the extracted spectrum $z$, sampled over a given regular wavelength grid $(\lambda_n)_{n \in 1:N}$, and the parameters $\theta$ of the fitted PSF model, stored in a its corresponding structure.
 The spatial distribution maps $X$, stored in the  `CalibratedData` structure,  and the background map $b$, stored in a `BkgMdl` structure, are auto-calibrated in place.